2019 McBride Sisters Collection Sauvignon Blanc, Marlborough, New Zealand

 Wine of the Week with Annette Tomei

 McBride Sisters Collection has a great story.
-Two real sisters.
-Andréa and Robin.
+Two real sisters, Andréa and Robin.
 Two different mothers, same father.
 Raised on different continents, both in prominent wine regions.
 They didn’t even know about each other until they were 16 and 25 years old, respectively.
 Andréa grew up in Marlborough, New Zealand.
 Robin grew up in Monterey, California.
 Both grew up with a passion for wine.

 When the sisters finally met, they turned their shared interests, skills, and entrepreneurial spirit into a business.
 They became the first African-American sisters to establish a wine company.
-They are now the largest African-American owned wine business in the world.
+They are now the largest black owned wine business in the world.